How ConsumerAffairs uses cookies

 Check in with your municipality about parking restrictions

-Update your address on all subscription services
+Update your address as needed

 Make sure to change your address with any services you receive, such as subscriptions or memberships.
+If you have prescriptions on file, contact your doctor or pharmacy to move them to a location closer to your new home.

 1 week before moving